broodoo01/broodlebot-docs/README.md

 lucky seven
 ```
 * will display a random valid lucky seven value
-* string can be anywgere within message to trigger the command
+* string can be anywhere within message to trigger the command

 Return to [Broodlebot commands](#broobot)